thomas051083/psd-psw/_events/2_pst-exhibition.md

 			Bouncing Back from Retrenchment
 		</td>
 		<td>
-			How we identify citizens’ needs and provide a seamless experience between job-seeking and skills upgrading.
+			Recognising the needs of working adults, especially those out of work, agencies worked together to provide a seamless experience between job-seeking and skills upgrading.
 		</td>
 	</tr>
 	<tr>